Panini (sandwich): Etymology

 Panini is a word of Italian origin.
 In Italian, the noun panino (/it/; : panini) is a diminutive of pane (lit. 'bread') and refers to a bread roll.
 Panino imbottito (lit. 'stuffed panini') refers to a sandwich, but the word panino is also often used alone to indicate a sandwich in general.

-In English dominant countries, panini is widely used as the singular form, with the plural form panini or paninis, although some speakers use singular panino and plural panini as in Italian.
+In English-dominant countries, panini is widely used as the singular form, with the plural form panini or paninis, although some speakers use singular panino and plural panini as in Italian.

 History

 Although the first US reference to panini dates to 1956, and a precursor appeared in a 16th-century Italian cookbook, the sandwiches became trendy in Milanese bars, called paninoteche, in the 1970s and 1980s.
 Trendy US restaurants began selling panini, with distinctive variations appearing in various cities.

-During the 1980s, the term paninaro arose in Italy to denote a member of a youth culture represented by patrons of sandwich bars, such as Milan's Al Panino, and Italy's first US-style fast food restaurants.
+During the 1980s, the term paninaro arose in Italy to denote a member of a youth culture represented by patrons of sandwich bars, such as Milan's Al Panino.
 Paninari were depicted as right-leaning, fashion-fixated individuals, delighting in showcasing early-1980s consumer goods as status symbols.